-St Augustine Webster Catholic Voluntary Academy is an inclusive school (Ofsted 2021).
+St Augustine Webster Catholic Voluntary Academy is an inclusive school (OfSTED 2021) We have a clear understanding of the barriers that some pupils face.
+We ensure that these do not prevent pupils from thriving at school (OfSTED 2023).
 We have high expectations for all pupils.
 We believe that, with high quality teaching, pastoral support, effective engagement with parents and a personalised approach to meeting children's needs, every child can fulfil their individual academic, social and emotional potential, irrespective of their background or the challenges they face.
 Our pupil premium strategy aims to ensure that pupil premium spending is targeted to support disadvantaged pupils to achieve this belief.

 In devising our pupil premium strategy plan, in line with being an inclusive school, we will consider the challenges faced by ALL vulnerable pupils.
-We know there are more pupils in school who are eligible for the Pupil Premium Grant than claim it due to cultural expectations.
+We know there are more pupils in school who are eligible for the Pupil Premium Grant than actually claim it due to cultural expectations.
 The activities/strategies outlined in this plan are also intended to support their needs, regardless of whether they are labelled disadvantaged or not.